nrsyed/proboards-scraper/README.md

 with ProBoards.**

-**Per the MIT license included in this repository, this software is provided "as is" without warranty of any kind and is not guaranteed to work, nor shall the author or the software be held liable for any consequences resulting from its use.**
+**Per the MIT license included in this repository, this software is provided "as is" without warranty of any kind and is not guaranteed to work, and neither the author nor the software shall be held liable for any consequences resulting from its use.**